Sexually transmissible infection (STI) tests help protect you and your partner/s. Many STIs do not have symptoms but can be easily treated.

 In Blenheim and Timaru, testing is done at Awanui Labs (previously Medlab South)

 In Christchurch and Rangiora, testing is done at Awanui Labs (previously Canterbury SCL)

 In Dunedin and Invercargill, testing is done at Awanui Labs (previously SCL Labs)

 A nurse will contact you in five days to let you know your results.
 This will be done either by text or phone call.
 If you need treatment, they will help you book an appointment.

 STI self-testing is only available to New Zealand residents.

 CAN STIS BE TREATED?

-Most STIs are easily cured.
-Lots of STIs are treated with antibiotics and others need creams and other tablets.
+Most STIs are easily treated.
+Lots of STIs are treated with antibiotics.
+Other STIs need creams and other tablets.

-Some STIs remain in a person’s system for a long time or forever, and their symptoms are managed, for example herpes.
+Some STIs remain in your system for a long time or forever, and their symptoms are managed, for example, herpes.